 O*NET versus DOT – You Have To Admit This is Getting Interesting

 Summary – May, 2009

 This web page was created soon after the initial

-release of O*NET 98, and has been updated several times a year since then.
+release of O*NET 98, and has been updated numerous times since then.
 After ten+ years of watching O*NET

 develop, it would be useful for future workforce entrants if the assessments had more validity (e.g., did not recommend Artistic